wp-plugins/woocommerce-compare-products/readme.txt

 == Upgrade Notice ==

+= 2.2.2 =
+Upgrade now for full compatibility with WooCommerce major version release 2.3.0 with backward compatibility to WooCommerce v 2.2.0

 = 2.2.1 =
 Important Upgrade.
 Please upgrade now for full compatibility with WooCommerce 2.2.10 and WordPress 4.1 including an important plugin database upgrade.